A Structured Approach to Safety Case Construction for AI Systems: Background

-Previous work on safety case template originates from safety-critical domains such as autonomous vehicles.
-One of the influential work is the comprehensive set of templates proposed by Bloomfield et al.~\cite{bloomfield2021templates} outline CAE-based template for autonomous systems, including requirements templates, hazard-analysis templates, safety-monitor templates, and ML-sensor templates.
-Recently, template-based approaches have extended into frontier AI, Goemans et al.~\cite{goemans2024template} has developed cyber inability safety case template, which integrates model capability evaluation as a first-class component, a methodological shift required by the opacity of modern AI systems, where behavioural evidence must be empirically derived rather than analytically proven.
+Previous work on safety case templates originates from safety-critical domains such as autonomous vehicles.
+One influential work is the comprehensive set of templates proposed by Bloomfield et al.~\cite{bloomfield2021templates}, which outlines CAE-based templates for autonomous systems, including requirements templates, hazard-analysis templates, safety-monitor templates, and ML-sensor templates.
+Recently, template-based approaches have extended into frontier AI.
+Goemans et al.~\cite{goemans2024template} have developed a cyber-inability safety case template that integrates model capability evaluation as a first-class component, a methodological shift required by the opacity of modern AI systems, where behavioural evidence must be empirically derived rather than analytically proven.

-However, existing template work ~\cite{ bloomfield2021templates,goemans2024template, S34-assurance-template-principles} has limited coverage of diverse claim, argument and evidence categories.
-We present templates for each CAE element: \emph{Claim} are structured with the top level claims to sub-claims, which claim key objectives that must be addressed to demonstrate a AI system's safety in a specific operational context. \emph{Argument} providing diverse break down types that capture the justification and reasoning logic for accepting the claim based on the evidence. \emph{Evidence} presenting the data and facts that substantiate the arguments, with diverse evidence types and quality criteria to ensure robustness, traceability, and sufficiency of the safety case.
-Our templates provide a structured lens for analyzing existing AI safety cases and guide practitioners in systematic safety case construction.
+However, existing template work ~\cite{ bloomfield2021templates,goemans2024template, thomas2021template} has limited coverage of diverse claim, argument, and evidence categories.
+We present templates for each CAE element: \emph{Claim} is structured from top-level claims to sub-claims, each of which specifies the key objectives that must be addressed to demonstrate an AI system's safety in a specific operational context. \emph{Argument} provides diverse breakdown types that capture the justification and reasoning for accepting the claim given the evidence. \emph{Evidence} presenting the data and facts that substantiate the arguments, with diverse evidence types and quality criteria to ensure robustness, traceability, and sufficiency of the safety case.
+Our templates provide a structured lens for analyzing existing AI safety cases and guide practitioners in systematically constructing safety cases.